 Know Your Options: How to Pay for College

 There is no doubt about it: College can be expensive.
 Federal financial aid is one of the most popular routes for making college affordable.
 Students in Kansas can fill out the required Free Application for Federal Student Aid, or FAFSA.
 This will help determine need and eligibility, and that can lead to funds from the government to help pay for a college education.
-Kansas ranks xx in the nation for federal funding, with xx percent of undergraduate students receiving some assistance from the government in 2012.

 Funding might also be available on the state and college level; eligibility for those programs is a question for the admissions and financial aid departments of the chosen schools.
 Scholarships are another route to funding, and many of them can be used in conjunction with other aid received to attend college.
 Kansas schools offer scholarships, as do many organizations, private companies and local governments.
 Major entities that provide scholarships to qualified applicants include: